 People with depression, anxiety, or bipolar disorder are more likely to become alcoholics due to self-medicating the stresses that arise from these conditions.

-People who have more than 4 or 5 drinks in a two-hour period are at an elevated risk for developing AUD.
+People with more than 4 or 5 drinks in a two-hour period are at an elevated risk of developing AUD.

 People with low self-esteem or diminished feelings of self-worth are vulnerable to AUD, as are people who drink to bolster their confidence or sociability.

-People who live with a lot of stress often use alcohol to unwind and relax.
-For some people, it becomes impossible to control stress without drinking, which leads to AUD.
+People with a lot of stress often use alcohol to unwind and relax.
+However, it becomes impossible for some people to control stress without drinking, leading to AUD.